damato-design/blog/src/posts/choose-your-destiny.md

 This is a good place to introduce the tab user interface pattern which commonly is treated to look like manilla folder tabs.
 If the tab interface you prepare expects each tab to be a navigational link that can be revisited using the browser's URL bar, this means that each tab is an individual tab stop; as link behavior is expected.
 On the other hand, if each tab is meant to execute a command, thereby keeping the user on the same page, then the entire tab group is one tab stop with roving tabindex navigation.
 In this way the tab pattern can either act as a navigational menu (using links), or a button group (using buttons).
 The main decision goes back to the links versus buttons debate to decide which experience to use.

+{% aside %}
+### Etymology of tab

+Tangentially, the word tab has two definitions for this exploration:

+- **Tab (n.)**: a second or further document or page that can be opened on a spreadsheet or web browser.
+Compare also Middle English _tab_ "strap or string" (mid-15c.), Norwegian dialectal _tave_ "piece of cloth, rag."
+- **Tab (v.)**: to press the tab key on a computer or typewriter.
+As a short form of _tabulator key_ of a typewriter (later computer) it is recorded from 1916.

+Confusingly, you often do not move between tabs using the tab key.
+Such is the wonderful world of English and computer interfaces.

+{% endaside %}

 Let's continue to group our patterns:

 <div data-density-shift>